Overview of the Ethics Act

-The Commission has authority to grant your agency a hardship exemption from this provision of the Ethics Act.
+The Commission has authority to grant an agency a hardship exemption from this provision of the Ethics Act.

 Part-time appointed officials (except those county officials covered by W. Va.
-Code § 61-10-15) are not subject to the prohibition, provided that they recuse themselves from considering and acting on such matters, consistent with the on voting provisions of the Act.
+Code § 61-10-15) are not subject to the prohibition provided that they recuse themselves from considering and acting on such matters, consistent with the voting provisions of the Act.